Frequently Asked Questions

 Q: Does off-watch mean I need to stay in my cabin and can’t participate to the boat life?

 A: Yes, absolutely!
 No, of course not, just kidding.
-You may just enjoy your time in a more relaxed way during your off-watch time, still participating in sailing operations, cooking or cleaning.
+You may simply enjoy your time in a more relaxed way during your off-watch time, but still participate in on board routine if you wish to.
 Without forgetting your resting and sleeping needs though, since you’ll need to be ready and on the ball when your on-watch shift comes.

 Communications